surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/help/examples-of-comment-based-help.md

 ## Example 5:  Redirecting to a Different Help Topic

-The following code is an excerpt from the beginning of the built-in `Help` function in PowerShell, which displays one screen of Help text at a time.
+The following code is an excerpt from the beginning of the built-in `help` function in PowerShell, which displays one screen of Help text at a time.
 Because the Help topic for the Get-Help cmdlet describes the Help function, the Help function uses the `.ForwardHelpTargetName` and `.ForwardHelpCategory` keywords to redirect the user to the Get-Help cmdlet Help topic.